University College, Durham: Role and activities

-University College is the most over-subscribed college at the university; for entry in 2006, there were 2,858 applications for just 170 places (approximately 17 applicants for every place).
+University College is the most over-subscribed college at the university; for entry in 2006, there were 2,858 applications for 170 places (approximately 17 applicants for every place).
 As with all colleges at Durham, students study for degrees with Durham University, not their college, and teaching takes place in academic departments.
 University College is a "listed body" under the Education Reform Act (1988).

 Although colleges are largely concerned with welfare, leisure and accommodation, University College has been running the 'Durham Castle Lecture Series' since 2012.
 Past speakers have included Saskia Sassen, Gayatri Chakravorty Spivak, Rowan Williams, Anthony Giddens, Justin Welby, Martin Wolf, Noam Chomsky and Peter Singer.

 Within Durham's colleges, there is a strong competitive rivalry.
 Castle's main rival is Hatfield College, which is Durham's second oldest college, having separated from Castle in the 1850s.
 The rivalry is maintained by student pranks and tricks and in various intercollegiate sporting events.

 The college has a commercial arm, taking advantage of the attractive nature of the college's buildings.
 It hosts corporate events, conferences and weddings during the university vacations.

 The Castle is open to tourists only via guided tours.
 These occur daily outside of term time, but are more restricted during the term due to potential conflicts with the running of the college.
 Furthermore, events in the university timetable may result in their cancellation.
 Tourists are not otherwise permitted entry to the college or any common areas.
 There is relatively little conflict between students and tourists, with many of the guided tours done by students themselves.

 Formals

-Students are expected to wear smart clothes and gowns during Formals, which take place twice a week on Tuesdays and Thursdays in the Great Hall.
+Students are expected to wear smart clothes and gowns during Formals, which take place on Thursdays (having previously been on both Tuesdays and Thursdays) in the Great Hall.
 All those attending the formal must stand when the High Table enters, when grace is being said or sung, and when the Senior Student is bowing out.
 Complete silence is observed during these periods.
 Following grace, there is no standing throughout the formal until the Senior Student has bowed out to the Master, a symbol of the official opening or closing of the formal meal.